wdporter/i-am-that-vuepress/64-whatever-pleases-you-keeps-you-back/readme.md

 **Q:**&ensp;How does one come to know the knower?

 **M:**&ensp;I can only tell you what I know from my own experience.
 When I met my *guru*, he told me, “You are not what you take yourself to be.
 Find out what you are.
-Watch the sense ‘I am’, find your real self”.
+Watch the sense “I Am”, find your real self”.
 I obeyed him because I trusted him.
 I did as he told me.
 All my spare time I would spend looking at myself in silence.
 And what a difference it made, and how soon!
 It took me only three years to realise my true nature.
 My *guru* died soon after I met him, but it made no difference.
 I remembered what he told me and persevered.
 The fruit of it is here with me.

 **Q:**&ensp;What is it?